SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 One of the unique things to do in the Bay Area is to explore some of our gorgeous Coastal Redwoods, and one of the best places to see them is Muir Woods.

-About 45 minutes north of San Francisco, this Marin County gem features historic redwood trees up to 800 years old.
-I enjoy strolling along their flat, easy-to-use trails, which allow you to slowly walk through them and imagine everything that's happened worldwide since these gigantic trees started growing.
+This Marin County gem features historic redwood trees up to 800 years old and 300 feet tall.
+I enjoy strolling along the flat, easy-to-use trails, which allow you to slowly walk among the giants and imagine everything that's happened worldwide since these they started growing.

 >> Learn more about visiting Muir Woods